sorokoletovdu/rest-api-test-python/README.md

 # API Test Framework

 This project is a test framework for testing a REST API using Python and `pytest`.
-The API to be tested is an HTTP GET API with the URL: `https://api.test.idnow.de/api/v1/ihrebank`.
+The API to be tested is an HTTP GET API.

 ## Project Structure